-- Participate in conceptualizing and designing country program strategies and objectives in close coordination with OTI staff, USAID and U.S. Department of State personnel and other governmental and non-governmental actors, based on political analysis and U.S. Government policy; - In collaboration with the OTI Country team, update and revise, as needed, program management guides, including strategic planning and field operations materials; - Ensure appropriate resource allocation among OTI field offices and implementing partners; - Assist with the development of information management products and improved business practices for OTI based on research and personal field experience lessons learned; - Assist in drafting documents outlining future planning and vision in the development and implementation of OTI programs and assist in developing and improving country program monitoring and evaluation systems and in providing guidance on designing and managing final evaluations; - Analyze and report on current political developments and security concerns as well as other pertinent information required to achieve OTI's program objectives; - Review program budgets and propose changes and adjustments and draft any written justifications that will assist in securing quick approvals; - Help ensure that OTI's programs and their activities are monitored and evaluated and that lessons learned from the activities feed into ongoing or future activities; - When required by the OTI Country team, represent OTI's mission and global programs to visitors, senior officials from international organizations, bilateral donors and national and local foreign government officials; - Assist the OTI team in identifying or seeking out NGOs, international donors, USG agencies and other organizations of importance to OTI programs in Washington and the field, and develop and maintain professional relationships with them; - When required, serve as a liaison with other DCHA offices, other USAID divisions and the U.S. Department of State on program and policy direction; - Assist the OTI Country Team in determining program and project agreements with governmental and non-governmental counterparts, within the guidelines provided by the OTI Chief, FPD, or his/her designee; - Provide training and mentoring on OTI program implementation for OTI staff both in Washington and the field as required;
+- Participate in conceptualizing and designing country program strategies and objectives in close coordination with OTI staff, USAID and U.S. Department of State personnel and other governmental and non-governmental actors, based on political analysis and U.S. Government policy; - In collaboration with the OTI country team, update and revise, as needed, program management guides, including strategic planning and field operations materials; - Ensure appropriate resource allocation among OTI field offices and implementing partners; - Assist with the development of information management products and improved business practices for OTI based on research and personal field experience lessons learned; - Assist in drafting documents outlining future planning and vision in the development and implementation of OTI programs and assist in developing and improving country program monitoring and evaluation systems and in providing guidance on designing and managing final evaluations; - Analyze and report on current political developments and security concerns as well as other pertinent information required to achieve OTI's program objectives; - Review program budgets and propose changes and adjustments and draft any written justifications that will assist in securing quick approvals; - Help ensure that OTI's programs and their activities are monitored and evaluated and that lessons learned from the activities feed into ongoing or future activities; - As requested by Embassies or USAID Missions, provide support for the design and execution of programs that follow OTI's quick impact programming model.
+Support to Embassies and USAID Missions may also include attendance and/or facilitation of program management processes for follow-on programming including but not limited to rolling assessments, strategy review sessions, program performance reviews and management reviews; - When required by the OTI country team, represent OTI's mission and global programs to visitors, senior officials from international organizations, bilateral donors and national and local foreign government officials; - Assist the OTI team in identifying or seeking out NGOs, international donors, USG agencies and other organizations of importance to OTI programs in Washington and the field, and develop and maintain professional relationships with them; - When required, serve as a liaison with other Democracy, Conflict, and Humanitarian Assistance (DCHA) offices, other USAID divisions and the U.S. Department of State on program and policy direction;

-- Supervise staff as delegated by the supervisor (e.g. Program Managers, Program Assistants, Program Admin Assistants, etc).
+- Assist the OTI country team in determining program and project agreements with governmental and non-governmental counterparts, within the guidelines provided by the OTI Chief, FPD, or his/her designee; - Provide training and mentoring on OTI program implementation for OTI staff both in Washington and the field as required; - Supervise staff as delegated by the supervisor (e.g. Program Managers, Program Assistants, Program Admin Assistants, etc.).
 Provide orientation, training, and mentoring for staff supervised; assign work, explain how duties are to be performed to meet expectations and communicate how the successful performance of those duties will be measured; evaluate staff performance; recognize good performance; communicate where performance needs to be improved; resolve complaints; and approve leave requests and timesheets as well as training, travel and program and operations requests; and, - Perform other duties as determined by the supervisor to help ensure successful OTI program implementation.